 • they’ve received a warning notice from us.

 We recommend you check our warnings list before dealing with a financial services business.
 It’s also a good idea to check other consumer protection websites, such as Scamwatch and the New Zealand Police.

-While scams can be hard to tell apart from genuine investment opportunities, there are some warning signs to look out for.
+Scams can be hard to tell apart from genuine investments, but there are some warning signs to look out for.
 These are listed on avoid scams.